An abstract class that handles the loading of protocol-specific URL data.

 Don’t instantiate a

 URLProtocol subclass directly.
 Instead, create subclasses for any custom protocols or URL schemes that your app supports.
 When a download starts, the system creates the appropriate protocol object to handle the corresponding URL request.
 You define your protocol class and call the

 register class method during your app’s launch time so that the system is aware of your protocol.

-To support the customization of protocol-specific requests, define categories on
+To support the customization of protocol-specific requests, create extensions to the

-NSURLResponse for each request your subclass processes successfully.
-You may want to create a custom, mutable
+URLResponse for each request your subclass processes successfully.
+You may want to create a custom

 When overriding methods of this class, be aware that methods that take a

 task parameter are preferred by the system to those that do not.
 Therefore, you should override the task-based methods when subclassing, as follows: